raffll/yampt/README.md

 yampt.exe --convert -f "C:\path\to\Plugin.esp" -d "NATIVE.xml"
 ```
 ### If you want to add suffix to converted files

+Add "-s" switch:
 ```
 yampt.exe --convert -f "C:\path\to\Plugin.esp" -d "NATIVE.xml" -s ".SUFFIX"
 ```
-This option creates file named "Plugin.SUFFIX.esp" and if it was dependent on Morrowind.esm, now it is dependent on Morrowind.SUFFIX.esm.
+This option creates file named "Plugin.SUFFIX.esp" and if it was dependent on "Morrowind.esm", now it is dependent on "Morrowind.SUFFIX.esm".
 So you can create entire secondary tree of translated plugins.

 ### If you want to add dialog topic names to not converted INFO strings

-Just add -a switch:
+Add "-a" switch:
 ```
 yampt.exe --convert -a -f "C:\path\to\Plugin.esp" -d "NATIVE.xml"
 ```